Great Northern Railway (Great Britain): Midland Railway at Hitchin

 George Hudson's Midland Railway was progressing south from its original base in Derby; for tactical reasons it proposed to reach London over the GNR from Hitchin, by building a line from Leicester via Bedford.
 This opened in 1857 and through passenger trains from the Midland Railway system to King's Cross started on 1 February 1858.

 The Midland Railway later built its own line from Leicester to St Pancras, opening in 1867 (goods) and 1868; from that time the line between Bedford and Hitchin became a branch line of the MR.

 Cheshire Lines Committee

-In 1863 the Great Northern Railway made an agreement with the Manchester, Sheffield and Lincolnshire Railway regarding the joint management of four railways in Cheshire; this was ratified by the Great Northern (Cheshire Lines) Act of 13 July 1863.
+In 1863 the Great Northern Railway made an agreement with the Manchester, Sheffield and Lincolnshire Railway regarding the joint management of four railways in Cheshire; this was ratified by the Great Northern Railway (Cheshire Lines) Act 1863 (26 & 27 Vict. c. cxlvii) of 13 July.
 This was followed by joint construction in Liverpool and Manchester, and later Chester.
 The GNR had access to the Cheshire Lines over the MS&LR from Retford.
 The Midland Railway later joined the partnership, and the Cheshire Lines Committee continued as a management entity until nationalisation at the end of 1947.